Circassians in Syria: Civil war

-Circassians have generally stayed neutral during the ongoing Syrian Civil War between the government and anti-government rebels, which began in March 2011.
+Circassians generally stayed neutral during the ongoing Syrian Civil War between the government and anti-government rebels, which began in March 2011.
 However, a significant number serve in the security apparatus, including the military, while a number have either defected, or have joined rebel ranks.
 At least 35 Circassians have been reported killed during the conflict, and clashes between the rebels and the Syrian Army have occurred in both Beer Ajam and Bariqa as well as in Marj Sultan near Damascus, all three being Circassian villages.
-According to journalist Fahim Tastakin, writing in the Turkish newspaper Radikal, as of November 2012, 250 Circassians have fled to Turkey, while 5,000 "want to come."
+According to journalist Fahim Tastakin, writing in the Turkish newspaper Radikal, as of November 2012, 250 Circassians fled to Turkey, while 5,000 "want to come."
 The Anadolu Agency reported in late January 2013, that the number of Syrian Circassians who have sought asylum in Turkey was 700.
-The majority reside with family members instead of camps hosting Syrian refugees.
-Another common destination is Jordan, south of Syria, where some Circassian families have relatives.
-Many Circassians are actively seeking repatriation in the various North Caucasus republics and oblasts of Russia.
-About 400 have resettled in Kabardino-Balkaria, 220 in Adygea and 40 in Karachay-Cherkessia.
-Tastikin writes a total of 1,200 have left for Russia.
+The majority resided with family members instead of camps hosting Syrian refugees.
+Another common destination was Jordan, south of Syria, where some Circassian families have relatives.
+Many Circassians pushed for repatriation in the various North Caucasus republics and oblasts of Russia.
+About 400 settled in Kabardino-Balkaria, 220 in Adygea and 40 in Karachay-Cherkessia.
+Tastikin writes a total of 1,200 left for Russia.